Colonial Charter on the Belgian annexation of the Congo Free State: Ratification

 By 1906 this first draft had become unacceptable and the Belgian parliament established a special commission responsible for preparing a new bill concerning the governance of the Belgian Congo.
 This commission eventually excluded all the provisions relating to royal domination.

 At the time of the vote in 1908, there was deep political division on the annexation of the Congo Free State.
 Political rallies and the dispersion of pamphlets favouring or opposing the annexation increased.
 A majority of the socialists and the radicals firmly opposed this annexation and reaped electoral benefits from their anti-colonialist campaign.
 However, some socialists believed that the country should annex the Congo and play a humanitarian role with regard to the Congolese population.

 Eventually, two Catholic MPs and half of the Liberal MPs joined the socialists in rejecting the Colonial Charter (forty-eight votes against) and nearly all the Catholics and the other half of the Liberal MPs approved the charter (ninety votes for and seven abstentions).
 Thus, on 15 November 1908 the Belgian Congo became a colony of the Belgian Kingdom.

+Law index

+the law consists of six chapters and 38 articles.